 Questions that may arise during your divorce

 This past year I had a client who was going through a divorce until her spouse suddenly passed away without much warning.
-Obviously she and her entire family was shocked and saddened by this having occurred.
-Once the initial shock wore off there were some relevant questions that were asked regarding their estate and its affect on our client.
+Obviously, she and her entire family was shocked and saddened by this having occurred.
+Once the initial shock wore off there were some relevant questions that were asked regarding their estate and its effect on our client.

 Tips for preparing and administering a new will as a result of a divorce

 If you have a will already in place at the beginning of your divorce be sure to notify your attorney.
-In this way he or she can review the will with you and point out portions that may need to be amended upon the conclusion of your divorce.
-Depending on the court/county that you are in you may be barred from making those amendments during the course of your divorce.
+In this way, he or she can review the will with you and point out portions that may need to be amended upon the conclusion of your divorce.
+Depending on the court/county that you are in you may be barred from making those amendments during your divorce.

-If there are no prohibitions in your standing or temporary orders against changing beneficiaries on life insurance policies and Wills, your attorney may speak to you about removing your soon to be ex spouse as a person who can inherit property or assets from you.
-Some family law attorneys can draft a new will for you while others will recommend that you go to the attorney who drafted the first version in order to update it for you.
+If there are no prohibitions in your standing or temporary orders against changing beneficiaries on life insurance policies and Wills, your attorney may speak to you about removing your soon to be ex-spouse as a person who can inherit property or assets from you.
+Some family law attorneys can draft a new will for you while others will recommend that you go to the attorney who drafted the first version to update it for you.